 Threat: Use or exfiltrate the provenance signing key or some other cryptographic secret that should only be available to the build service.

-Example: Provence is signed on the build worker, which the adversary has control over.
+Example: Provenance is signed on the build worker, which the adversary has control over.
 Adversary uses a malicious process that generates false provenance and signs it using the provenance signing key.
 Solution: Builder generates and signs provenance in the trusted control plane; the worker has no access to the key.

 Poison the build cache (Build L3)